18F/handbook/_pages/how-we-work/18f-performance-plan.md

 - Positions the organization for future success by identifying at least one new or expanded opportunity that leads to a signed agreement

 ### Leading Change

+*Proactively improve our practices and problem-solve organizational issues.*

 Level 3: